This Week’s Liturgy

-Holy Eucharist for The Fifth Sunday of Easter
+Holy Eucharist for the Third Sunday after Pentecost

 We Gather in God’s Name